 sbroenne/mcp-server-excel — Windows Power Users

-The most feature-rich Excel MCP server — but Windows only.
+The most feature-rich and actively developed Excel MCP server — but Windows only.
 Uses COM interop to control live Excel processes, giving access to features no file-based server can match.
+Stars up 17% since our last review, and the pace of development is accelerating.

 What makes it stand out:

-• 25 tools, 230 operations — the broadest operation set of any spreadsheet MCP server
+• 23 tools, 210+ operations across 14 command categories — the broadest operation set of any spreadsheet MCP server

 • Power Query & M code — create, edit, and refresh Power Query transformations.
-No other MCP server supports this
+No other MCP server supports this.
+Power Query deadlock bug fixed in recent release

 • DAX measures — add DAX measures to data models.
 Unique capability

-• VBA macro execution — run and manage VBA macros through MCP
+• VBA macro execution — run and manage VBA macros through MCP.
+Switched from early-bound to late-bound COM dispatch fixing macro execution reliability

 • PivotTables — full PivotTable creation and manipulation with data connections